BELOW:- Left - Precious. Middle - Black Velvet. Right - Stevie. As at 03/09/2014 - 6 days old.

 BELOW:- Photo of my female, broken chocolate, plush mini lop:- HER NAME IS "COCO CHANEL".
 As at April 2012:- C.C. (as we affectionately name her) had her first litter of 2 in January.
 One ruby-eyed white male died at 3 weeks of age.
 I have kept her other son.
 He is a blue himalayan plush mini lop.
 I decided to keep him as his fur is so thick.
 I have noticed that white plush fur is much thicker than any other colour.
 He is very cheeky but he has a gorgeous blue nose.
 Photo of him on soon.

-is in the photo, above this one, as a tiny baby.
+ABOVE AND LEFT:- Coco Chanel's photo as a tiny baby at left.
 Now she is five months old (April

-be breeding her to "Blackberry" above, soon.
+be breeding her soon to "Blackberry" above.
 As at April 2012:- The mating between the two did not work due to Blackberry.
 She had her first litter of 2 to "Jack", a blue-eyed white mini lop.
 Both babies were born plush like herself.
 See more information above.
 As at August 2012:- C.C. had an ongoing cyst that eventually killed her.
-I will miss her lots as she was a wonderful little bunny that never gave me any trouble.
+I will miss her lots, as she was a wonderful little bunny that never gave me any trouble.

 BELOW:- My first litter of pure-bred plush mini lops born to two plush mini lops (their fur is still straight at two weeks of age).
-The other litter turned out to be curly so I am not yet sure if these will stay straight or go curly.
+The first litter of 5 (photo above) turned out to be curly, so I am not yet sure if these will stay straight or go curly.
 Only time will tell. *As at 12-11-2010 the broken chocolate below died.
 It was not putting on weight like its siblings and they were double its size.
 Very sad*.
 Also their coats have changed (ever so slightly) to wavy.
 I cannot wait to see how they turn out.
 As at April 2012:- They turned out fine but I have not heard about them lately.